0art-vandelay0/movie-times/README.md

 #### **_Test:_**

-"It will create a movie object wiht name, showtime, and age restriction as properties"
+"It will create a movie object with 'name', 'showtime', and 'age restriction' as properties"

 #### **_Code:_**